tkjaergaard/stupid/README.md

 No options are required.

     stupid -t 2x7 -o 5 -d images/ -n sprite -out sprites/

+## Resources

+You should take a look at the online generator that Stupid has published as well as the jQuery plugin that you need to implement at your site in order to get this up and running:

 [Stupid Sprite Generator](http://apps.stupid-studio.com/)
 [Stupid jQuery Sprite Anim](https://github.com/StupidStudio/jQuery-Sprite-Anim)